It's not something any of us wants to see -- the beloved family pooch scooting their bottom along the grass, ground, or carpet.

 While your instinct may be to chastise your pup, there are good reasons dogs scoot.
 And it's not to embarrass you in front of company.
 So, why do dogs drag their bottoms -- and what can you do to make it stop?

 Why Dogs Drag Their Bottoms: Common Causes and Treatments

 Scooting -- when a dog drags its anus along the ground -- is almost always a sign something is irritating your dog.
 What's behind that irritation can range from infection to worms to inflammation.
 Some of the most common reasons dogs drag their bottom include:

 Scooting is only one symptom of anal sac problems.
-Other signs include chewing or licking around the area, swelling around the anus, and trouble defecating.
+Other signs include chewing or licking around the area, swelling around the anus, a foul smell, and trouble defecating.
 Treating anal sac issues depends on what's causing the problem.
 Treatment options include:

 Whatever the source, fecal contamination under your dog's tail can eventually cause enough discomfort that your pooch begins scooting to find relief.
-So long as the fecal contamination hasn't lead to infection, treatment can be as easy as trimming away dirty hair.
+So long as the fecal contamination hasn't led to infection, treatment can be as easy as trimming away dirty hair (be very careful to avoid cutting the skin).
 After that, you need to clean the area with warm water.